Why New Zealand needs an effective biosecurity system

 Biosecurity system action plan [PDF, 350 KB]

-The action plan was developed with input from a broad range of biosecurity system participants including government, Māori, industry and business, researchers, non-government organisations, and communities.
+The action plan was developed with broad input from across the system, including government, Māori, industry and business, researchers, non-government organisations, and communities.

 Delivering the action plan